pac4j/jee-pac4j/README.md

 The configuration (`org.pac4j.core.config.Config`) contains all the clients and authorizers required by the application to handle security.

-It must be built via a configuration factory (`org.pac4j.core.config.ConfigFactory`):
+It can be built via a configuration factory (`org.pac4j.core.config.ConfigFactory`) if the `configFactory` servlet parameter is used:

 ```java
 public class DemoConfigFactory implements ConfigFactory {